PROFILE

 unions to organize.
 However, enforcement of

-labor laws and protection of workers rights
+labor laws and protection of workers' rights

-remains inconsistent and weak in some areas.
+remain inconsistent and weak in some areas.

 Indonesia’s slow economic recovery has pushed

-more workers into the informal sector, with less
+more workers into the informal sector, which

-Development Assistance from the United
+Development Assistance from the United States

-States to Indonesia
+to Indonesia

 The U.S. Agency for International Development